henriqueholtz/Aws-Struggle/Produtcs/Storages/ebs.md

 # Elastic Block Storage (EBS)

+- Like an HD/Volume (ex: "E:\");
+- SSD/HDD (choice when creating);
+- No-autogrow (ex: you need to configure monitoring and execute a lamba do change the disk size)

 Amazon Elastic Block Store (EBS) is an easy to use, high-performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction-intensive workloads at any scale.

 Designed for mission-critical systems, EBS volumes are replicated within an Availability Zone (AZ) and can easily scale to petabytes of data.
 You can attach an available EBS volume to one instance that is in the same Availability Zone (AZ) as the volume.